Can You Hear Me Now? A Benchmark for Long-Range Graph Propagation: Experiments

-\textbf{Results on \echos{} dataset.} We report results on the synthetic benchmarks in \Cref{tab:test_results_synt_compact}.
+We report results on the synthetic benchmarks in \Cref{tab:test_results_synt_compact}.
 All the values are reported using the Mean Absolute Error (MAE).
 Additional metrics are reported in the Appendix~\ref{app:additionalresults}, \Cref{tab:test_results_synt}.
 We start observing that models employing global attention mechanisms significantly outperform traditional message-passing frameworks.
 Specifically, GRIT demonstrates a superior performance on the \texttt{sssp} task, achieving a remarkably low MAE of $0.121$.
 In line with literature findings \citep{LRGB}, this result suggests that incorporating transformer-like global attention substantially mitigates inherent limitations in localized message-passing, which are pronounced in classic architectures such as GCN and GIN.
 This is further supported by the analysis in Appendix~\ref{app:attention_patterns}, which shows that the highest attention scores are often assigned to node pairs that are not directly connected and often far apart in the graph.
-Interestingly, differential-equation-inspired architectures, particularly those employing non-dissipative or port-Hamiltonian formulations like SWAN, A-DGN, and PH-DGN, consistently perform well across tasks, with similar performance metrics.
+Interestingly, differential-equation-inspired architectures, particularly those employing non-dissipative or port-Hamiltonian formulations (SWAN, A-DGN, and PH-DGN), consistently perform well across tasks, with similar performance metrics.
 GRIT achieves the lowest MAE on the \diam{} task ($1.014$), closely followed by SWAN and A-DGN.
 This highlights the benefit of incorporating attention or non-dissipative dynamics to improve long-range information propagation.
 Moreover, DRew, reveals its effectiveness in the \ecc{} task, attaining the lowest MAE ($4.651$).
 This success emphasizes the advantage of multi-hop information propagation, thus effectively addressing topological bottlenecks critical for accurately capturing node eccentricities.
 Differently, GraphCON does not inherently outperform traditional methods, and show notably weaker performance relative to other models of the same architectural family (\eg A-DGN and SWAN).
 Thus, mere message-passing dynamics that only mitigate the over-smoothing issue does not ensure superior performance in long-range tasks.

 Finally, traditional message-passing models like GCN demonstrate consistent limitations across all benchmarks, indicative of fundamental constraints in purely localized message-passing architectures when facing extensive long-range dependencies as required in our \echos{} benchmark suite.
 This limitation is most evident in the \diam{} task, where GCN records the highest MAE ($3.832$), underscoring its inadequate capacity for global information aggregation.